Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-13/_posts/2002-02-01-using-arrays.md

     }
 ```

-Okay, so we made a few more changes here, but only in the draw.
-I create a for loop - remember when I said they would come back?
-Instead of printing out each index one by one, I use the array to print them all out.
-This method allows me to have as many indices without having to change any code later.
+Okay, only the draw changes in this iteration.
+With the for loop each index is printed one by one using the array to print everything.

+This method allows one print multiple indices without having to change any code later.

-The other thing to note is that I use **length** in the for loop instead of 2.
-Length is a built-in property of the array that returns how many items are in the array.
-That way, if we add more to the array, it still prints without having to change anything in the for loop.
+The other thing to note is that **length** is used in the for loop instead of 2.
+Length is a built-in property of the array and it returns how many items are in the array.
+That way, if more items are added to the array, it still prints without having to change anything in the for loop.

 </div>
 </div>